 What is a Soakaway?

-A soakaway is essentially a hole in the ground of your property’s perimeter –usually the back garden – that is filled with rubble.
+A soakaway is essentially a hole in the ground of your property’s perimeter – usually in the back garden – that is filled with rubble.
 Soakaways are designed to drain away excess water caused by heavy rainfall if the drainage system of your home struggles to keep up with demand.
 It’s a simple concept that requires little in the way of labour, but the results can be hugely effective and positive.

 Why is a Soakaway Useful?